Chat with us, powered by LiveChat

 Prior to starting the course, please refer to the program/course(s) page to identify any additional materials needed to complete the course.
 You will also receive instructions to access the optional orientation, which we highly encourage you to complete prior to starting your course.

 Yes!
-We are thrilled to offer Vermont residents an opportunity to take an additional 2 courses in 2022 even if they took advantage of the initial Upskill offerings in 2021.
+We are thrilled to offer Vermont residents an opportunity to take an additional 2 courses during the scholarship award period (August 1, 2023 – June 30, 2024), even if they took advantage of the initial Upskill offerings in past years.

 What programs/courses(s) are eligible for Upskill?